enterprise-grails/utopia/Readme.md

 UTOPIA
 ======

-Utopia is a proof-of-concept implementation of an event-driven, service-oriented architecture build entirely on the Grails framework.
-It implments a very simple workflow for placing an order in a fictitious enterprise environment where each step in the order processing pipeline is implemented in different systems, exposed by web services.
+Utopia is a proof-of-concept implementation of an event-driven, service-oriented architecture built entirely on the Grails framework.
+It implements a very simple workflow for placing an order in a fictitious enterprise environment where each step in the order processing pipeline is implemented in different systems, exposed by web services.

 Prerequisites
 -------------